-The pneumococcal vaccine prevents serious blood, brain, and lung infections due to the Streptococcus pneumoniae bacteria.
+The pneumococcal vaccine prevents serious blood, brain, and lung infections from the Streptococcus pneumoniae bacteria.
 Such infections are called pneumococcal disease -- they also include pneumonia, meningitis, and septicemia.

 Did You Know?